tttor/ctrl-foundation/method/README.md

   * `on-policy`
     * by estimating quantities defined by the **current policy**, either on-policy data must be used, or updating must be sufficiently slow to avoid significant bias.
+    * the agent learns only about the policy it is executing.
     * pros and cons
       * (+) unbiasedness
       * (+) better stability
       * (-) sample inefficient; poor sample complexity
   * `off-policy`
+    *  an agent learns about a policy or policies different from the one it is executing.
     * pros and cons
       * (+) able to exploit data from other sources, such as experts, making them inherently more sample efficient than on-policy methods
+      * (+) able to learn about an optimal policy while executing an exploratory policy
+      * (+) able to learn multiple tasks in parallel from a single sensorimotor interaction with an environment
       * (-) does **not stably** interact with function approximation (need extensive hyperparameter tuning can be required to obtain stable behavior)
       * (-) require complex approximate inference procedures in continuous action spaces.